brandonjaie/JavaProjects/DVDLibrary/README.md

 ### About:

-DVD Library contains CRUD functionality for DVDs and features JSPs (with and without a Modal) built with RESTful endpoints that utilize AJAX calls to interact with the server, as well as endpoints that do not utilize JavaScript.
-It also features a stats page built with Google Charts components that allows a user to view the number of dvds in the library by genre.
+DVD Library contains CRUD functionality for DVDs and features RESTful endpoints that utilize AJAX calls to interact with the server, and endpoints that do not utilize JavaScript.
+It also features modal windows, a "partial search" functionality for DVDs, and a stats page built with Google Charts components that allows a user to view the number of DVDs in the library by genre.

 The general purpose of DVD Library is to allow a user to manage a personal "DVD Library" by adding, editing, deleting, and searching DVDs.